hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 > i'm getting the hang of this.

-the forest began to clear again. but it was getting late, and chi began to tire. she had to find a rest spot.
+the forest began to clear again. but it was getting late, and she began to tire. she had to find a rest spot.

 > okay, it's time to find shelter...

-in the distance she saw what looked like a white run-down door.
+in the distance she saw what looked like a white run-down door of an empty cabin.

 > must be the right direction